How to Make an Irish Dublin Coddle Recipe

 Recipe for Irish Coddle

 In this article, I show you how to make a Dublin coddle recipe.
 This is one of the easy dinner recipes and tastes delicious.
 The ingredients include pork sausages, rashers, and vegetables.
-These days, there are many variations that have been developed.
-Some people add different vegetables or barley.
-I have also included a video of my 85-year-old mother as she prepares and cooks this dinner.
+These days, there are many variations that have been developed; for example, some people add different vegetables or barley.
+For my recipe, I have included step-by-step instructions, my own photos and also a video of my 85-year-old mother as she prepares and cooks this dinner.

 Cook Time and Yield

 It is nice to serve this dish with a few slices of soda bread and butter.
 The dish is often cooked beforehand, and then reheated and eaten later at a party or after a night out.